cpierce/rds-to-s3-backup/README.md

 ## Install Prerequisites

-This install assumes you are on an amazon ec2 instance running ubuntu 15.04.
+This install assumes you are on an amazon ec2 instance running ubuntu.
 If this is not the case you may use this as a guide to install via your favorite flavor of Linux.

-- `$ sudo apt-get install -y s3cmd`
+- `$ sudo apt install -y s3cmd`
-- `$ sudo apt-get install -y mysql-client-5.6`
+- `$ sudo apt install -y mysql-client`

 ## Configuration